omnect/meta-omnect/README.md

 The factory reset provides the option to exclude particular files or directories.
 For example, it may make sense to keep the WIFI configuration, in order to prevent loosing the network connectivity.
-For this purpose, the u-boot environment variable `factory-reset-restore-list` has to be used for.
+For this purpose, the OS bootloader environment variable `factory-reset-restore-list` has to be used for.
 In the following example, the regular file `/etc/wpa_supplicant/wpa_supplicant-wlan0.conf` and the directory `/etc/aziot/identityd/` survives the factory reset:<br>
-(last bootloader is uboot)
+(OS bootloader is uboot)
 ```sh
 sudo fw_setenv factory-reset-restore-list '/etc/wpa_supplicant/wpa_supplicant-wlan0.conf;/etc/aziot/identityd/'
 ```
-(last bootloader is grub)
+(OS bootloader is grub)
 ```sh
 sudo grub-editenv /boot/EFI/BOOT/grubenv set factory-reset-restore-list='/etc/wpa_supplicant/wpa_supplicant-wlan0.conf;/etc/aziot/identityd/'
 ```